top of page

 I just realized this week that when I created this new website for the business, I forgot to transfer over my "About Me" from the old website.
 That was the page where I rambled on in a quite long and drawn out fashion about my personal life, beliefs, convictions, and mission.
 Now my old computer with the source code for that site has died and I don't have it readily available.
 So I will just start from scratch and give you a little flavor of the insanity that is John Yates.

-The human creative force behind VintageVideogames.com, Arcadia, American Pride Amusements, Hotel Arcadia, the Game Dungeon, Arcade-bar-in-a-box, etc is John Yates.
+The human creative force behind VintageVideogames.com, Arcadia, American Pride Amusements, Hotel Arcadia, the Game Dungeon, Arcade-bar-in-a-box, Arcadia Auctions, Arcadia Unlimited, etc is John Yates.
 I say that because I don't want to take ultimate credit / responsibility for any of it, but want to credit the unending blessings of God in bringing all this about.
 None of this could have been accomplished absent the countless ways God has blessed me since birth.
 I'm not a huge subscriber to "white privilege," although I definitely acknowledge that in the amusement business I got in more doors being white than I would have if black.
 But much more than that, I definitely have benefitted from the undeserved privilege of being a child of God.
 I don't want to get into a hour long theological discussion about the relationship between prosperity and God's blessing.
 This isn't about prosperity - believe me...I'm not rich.
-I live as close to the edge of bankruptcy as anyone around here.
+For most of my life I lived as close to the edge of bankruptcy as anyone around here.
 I'm talking about how God has blessed me with the opportunity to do something so fun and rewarding for a living.
 And he has blessed it with enough success to at least keep it going and put food on my family's table.

 This blessing all started back in ....well I'm old enough that I don't really want to say when it started...but it started with birth into a great, loving family with a wonderful mother and father who have ALWAYS been there for me, through thick and thin.
 And I have given them lots of thin over the years.
 My mother stayed home to raise my sister and me, despite being brilliant and capable of doing anything she wanted.
 My dad worked tirelessly to provide for us, but was always there to take me to church, play with me, take us on family vacations, take me on all kinds of father son trips, dinners, breakfasts, you name it.
 My parents were impeccable role models.
 I NEVER saw them fight, even once.
 I never saw them have a drink of alcohol.
 My dad did smoke for the beginning of my life, but quit cold-turkey when I was still pretty young.
 I got plenty of discipline.
 I think my last spanking was at age 17 or 18.
 May sound crazy, but believe me, I needed every spanking and probably a few more to be honest.